rastapasta/mapscii/README.md

 ## Features

+* Use your mouse to drag and zoom in and out!
 * Discover Point-of-Interests around any given location
 * Highly customizable layer styling with [Mapbox Styles](https://www.mapbox.com/mapbox-gl-style-spec/) support
 * Connect to any public or private vector tile server